GUBU

 The barristers defy public anger, close ranks and protect their own.
 A five minute 'trial' puts the unpleasantness to bed.
 It is agreed (primarily between the DPP Eamonn Barnes BL and MacArthur's counsel Paddy MacEntee SC) to have MacArthur plead guilty to Gargan's murder and leave Dunne's murder unprosecuted.

 Forty years later, it is 2022 and a century of national independence is complete.
 The barristers have learned a lesson, but it is not the lesson - of humility and service - they needed to learn.
+The Celtic Tiger and everything that followed it has made their leaders extraordinarily wealthy on top of being powerful.
 They have taken near total control of media where they need it, mostly through a weaponization of defamation law and an attendant expectation of legal advice being sought before publishing, also by controlling the reporting of controversial court cases through what are effectively press releases.

 We have made a lot of progress since 1822, and a little progress since 1922.
 But some things have gone backwards.